zestyai/engineering-test-backend/README.md

 ## Setup
 ### Development environment requirements

-You will need to install docker and [`docker-compose`](https://docs.docker.com/compose/install/) to run the example database.
+You will need to install docker to run the example database.

 Your code should be in Python 3.x.
-If you want to run/test your project locally, you of course can, but ultimately, your API should be made available as a docker image.
+If you want to run/test your project locally, you of course can, but ultimately, your API should be made available as a Docker image.

 ### Database startup
-From the repo root folder, run `docker-compose up -d` to start the PostgreSQL database needed for this example.
+From the repo root folder, run `docker compose up -d` to start the PostgreSQL database needed for this example.
 The database server will be exposed on port **5555**.
 If this port is not available on your computer, feel free to change the port in the `docker-compose.yml` file.

 In the test database, there is a single table called `properties` (with 5 sample rows), where each row represents a property or address.
 There are three geography* fields and one field with an image URL pointing to an image on [Google Cloud Storage](https://cloud.google.com/storage/).